AravCodes/UAT-Automation-POC-/README.md

-# Automated UAT from User Stories – POC

-# AI-driven UAT Automation — Proof of Concept
+# AI-driven UAT Automation

-This repository is a proof-of-concept for an AI-powered UAT (User Acceptance Testing) automation platform.
+This repository is an AI-powered UAT (User Acceptance Testing) automation platform.
 It demonstrates an end-to-end pipeline that converts user stories / acceptance criteria into executable, DOM-aware test scenarios and runs them against a UAT web app using Playwright.

 ## Flow (architecture)